Meet the Core Team

 Froud often advises on projects, both technically and artistically, facilitates workshops and guest speaks.
 He regularly collaborates on projects with other artists and companies from multiple disciplines.
 He also works nationally and internationally as a stage, production and technical manager.
 Froud is also an Associate Lecturer at Rose Bruford College, and the University of Chichester.

-Zed Lightheart (he/him) – Access Support
+Zed Lightheart (he/they) – Access Co-ordinator

 Previously, he has worked with National Theatre of Scotland as the Company Liaison for the European Tour of Claire Cunningham’s ‘Thank You Very Much’ in 2021.